List of Mrs. Brown's Boys characters: Buster Brady

 Buster himself seems very fond of Mrs Brown, seemingly oblivious to her dislike for him.

 Buster is somewhat unintelligent, and frequently says stupid or irritating things with little regard for how others will react.
 However, he has on several occasions displayed a certain amount of cunning; for example, when he and Dermot were competing for a contract against another promotion company, Buster sabotaged their rivals by stealing their boxes of flyers and replacing them with Dermot and Buster's flyers, ultimately resulting in Dermot and Buster being awarded the contract.

 It is unknown if Buster is related to Sadie Brady, at whose party Agnes and Redser met.
-In "Mammy's Widow Memories", Buster said that his birth year is 1988 which would make him either 34 or 35, as of now.
+In "Mammy's Widow Memories", Buster said that his birth year is 1988 which would make him either 35 or 36, as of 2024.

 Buster is in love with Cathy, as shown in several episodes; this is normally played for laughs with him either being inappropriate or outright rejected.
 However, in the episode "Mammy's Gamble", he learned that Cathy was planning to attempt to conceive via artificial insemination and offered to marry her to give her a child, and a father for the child, saying he'd always loved her.
 Cathy was actually touched and whilst she said no and that she didn't love him, she said it was the weirdest and sweetest proposal she'd ever had.

 In "Mammy's Hotel", Buster meets his son Blister.

 Buster is portrayed by O'Carroll's real-life son, Danny O'Carroll, and is the real-life husband of Amanda Woods (Betty Brown) and father of Jamie (Bono Brown) and Blake O'Carroll (Blister Brady).

 Hillary Nicholson

 Hillary Nicholson (née Sheridan) is the snobbish mother of Maria and the maternal grandmother of the Brown triplets.

 Despite her rich background, her great-grandfather made a living by pushing a cart of dead dogs around the streets.
-Bar Dermot, Hillary looks down on the Brown family at first but is gradually getting used to them and their surroundings.
+Bar Dermot, Hillary looks down on the Brown family at first, referring to them as "riff-raff", she is gradually getting used to them and their surroundings.
 She is very protective of her daughter, and when planning Dermot and Maria's wedding, thinks of relocating the ceremony to Italy.
 However, she changes her mind when Agnes reminds her that her father, John, was the vicar at St. Jarleth's Church – and he hasn't been seen since the money from the collection disappeared.
 Hillary may seem snobbish and acts like she couldn't care less, but deep down she can be kind and caring.